Hypothermia Treatment Clinic in Plymouth, and Bloomfield Hills, MI

-Find out more about the wellness and preventive care services offered at Plymouth Urgent Care & Bloomfield Urgent Medical Care.
-For more information, call us or schedule an appointment online.
-We have 2 convenient locations to serve you in Plymouth MI, and Bloomfield Hills MI.
+According to the Centers for Disease Control (CDC), more than 13,000 people died from hypothermia between 2003 and 2013.
+Often, hypothermia is thought to be nothing more than just being cold, causing people to not take their symptoms seriously.
+However, hypothermia is a potentially fatal condition that needs to be treated immediately.
+Find out more about the wellness and preventive care services offered at Plymouth Urgent Care & Bloomfield Urgent Care.
+For more information, contact us or schedule an appointment online.
+We have convenient locations to serve you in Plymouth MI, and Bloomfield Hills MI.

 Table of Contents: